Chapter Two: Understand the Essentials of the Loss of a Loved One by Suicide

 Physical health issues can also play an underlying role in a person making a decision to take his or her life.
 For example, a person may be enduring chronic pain.
 He or she may have been diagnosed with a serious, chronic health condition.

-Finally, a health factor that underlies a notable percentage of suicides is traumatic brain injury.
+Finally, a health factor that underlies a notable percentage of suicides is a traumatic brain injury.
 The limitations on a person’s life that can be associated with this type of condition can leave a person feeling as if the only solution is to end his or her life.

 - Previous suicide attempt or attempts